 Reporting and providing of information on risk management

 Reporting of risks is continuous and systematic and it has been integrated as part of business reporting.
 The president presents at Board meetings reports on the Group´s development and also otherwise informs the Board of Directors of significant issues related to business operations without undue delay.
 In addition, a specific risk management report is presented to the Board of Directors at least once a year.

-In business reporting, PKC´s operations are divided into the Wiring Systems and Electronics business segments.
 The Executive Board members report to the president on a monthly basis, adhering to separate guidelines.

 Legislation requires that the report by the board of directors contains an evaluation of the major risks and uncertainties.
 In addition, the interim reports and financial statements releases shall describe major short-term risks and uncertainties related to the business operations.

 The company´s auditor must be an auditor approved by the Central Chamber of Commerce (Authorised Public Accountant).
 The auditor´s term of office is from the Annual General Meeting making the election to the conclusion of the next Annual General Meeting following his/her election.